Ravibio/Scene_Forge/docs/24_Terrain_Scatter_Meshes.md

 - **Tag** - parent object is required to have the **SF Mesh Group** tag

-- **Collider** - mesh objects are required to have a collider in order for the algorithm to be able to use them as a booleans and remove intersecting objects.
+- **Collider** - mesh objects are required to have a collider in order for the algorithm to be able to use them as booleans and remove intersecting objects.

 - **Convex Colliders** - If using Mesh Colliders make sure that they can be set to Convex.
 The algorithm uses method [ClosestPoint()](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Collider.ClosestPoint.html) in order to determine if a point is inside the collider or not.
 This method requires that Mesh Colliders are set to Convex = True.
 The program will automatically try and set Convex to True for the duration of the process but if your mesh exceeds the limit a warning will appear. **You can disable the use of "ClosestPoint()" in the preset settings but that will increase process times**.
 (Mesh Collider Limits)